content

 Preparation

-We thank you for supporting a local business.
+Thank you for supporting a local company.

-The Colorantic Team
+The Colorantic team

 An old varnish - How to prepare your furniture Oil-based primer